Gratheon/website/about/company/🍰 Equity and fundraising plan.md

 | Share value                                    | 0.04                                            | 6                                                           | 11.5               | 34                         |
 | Join time risk coefficient                     | 10                                              | 5                                                           | 1.5                | 1                          |

 ## Clarifications

-- Note that equity distribution is an investment stake in the company, but it does not give voting (board control) rights in the same proportions.
-This is done intentionally so that
-	- team  and investment pools could be bigger while leaving control in expert hands that may be interested in balancing salary and equity.

 - If you leave the company, you lose options.
 Company can print more shares, mostly for new investors.